Individual - Other taxesLast reviewed - 26 December 2022

 All employees, self-employed individuals, and employers in Brazil are required to make contributions to the social security system.

-Social security contributions due by employees are payable monthly, at the rate of 8% to 11%, on Brazilian-source salary income, limited to a ceiling of BRL 642.34 per month, according to the rates table, as outlined below, applicable as of January 2019:
+Social security contributions due by employees are payable monthly, on Brazilian-source salary income, limited to a ceiling cap each month, according to the rates table, as outlined below.

 |Contribution salary from (BRL)||Up to (BRL)||Social security rate (%)||Ceiling contribution (BRL)|

 Social security contributions due by the employer are calculated considering a flat rate of 20% or 22.5%, depending on the industry's sector.
 In addition to the referred social security contribution, additional social charges are due by the employer, whose rate will depend on its economic activities.

 Social security payable by self-employed individuals may be 5%, 11%, or 20% of the ceiling contribution salary, depending on specific conditions of the individual and of the services rendered.

 Companies that provide certain services (information technology; communication companies; hotel services; integrated circuits design or development; transport companies; aircraft, engines, components, and related equipment maintenance and repair; navigation support maritime, port support, and others) and specific industrial sectors (clothing, leather, fur, textiles, metal products, buttons, and others) should pay social security contributions based on the gross revenue instead of payroll.
 The tax rates will depend on the respective sector and may reach up to 4.5% levied on the company's net revenue (the precise rate depends on the type of product manufactured and type of services provided by the company).